AGAMPANDEYY/Akkiai_crew/README.md

 10. Added Permanent Temporary and Character Pinecone RAG and implemented no duplicate records to Pinecone---TEST---
 11. Seperated /chat and /upsert endpoints and no push from chat endpoint (only fetch from RAG)
 12. Added RAG retrieved data push to Supabase DB.
+13. Added Perplexity sonar-pro model for /chat and fixed other api bugs.